La Jolla Institute scientist named World’s #1 Expert in Juvenile Diabetes

-Dr. von Herrath is head of the Diabetes Research Center at the La Jolla Institute for Allergy and Immunology.
+Dr. von Herrath is head of the Diabetes Research Center at the La Jolla Institute for Immunology.
 He has made several important scientific advances and has been recognized on numerous occasions for his groundbreaking achievements.
 He is the recipient of the Juvenile Diabetes Research Foundation’s prestigious Scholar Award, and in 2008 he received the Outstanding Scientific Achievement Award from the American Diabetes Association.

 Dr. von Herrath joined the La Jolla Institute as a faculty member in the Division of Developmental Immunology in 2001.
 He received his M.D. in Medicine from the Freiburg Medical School in Freiburg, Germany, and went to The Scripps Research Institute for his postdoctoral studies prior to joining the La Jolla Institute.
 Dr. von Herrath is also an Adjunct Professor in UC San Diego’s Department of Pediatrics.